jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 refactor: make it better
 ############################################################################################

-I ran ``python3 -m unittest`` to see the test fail, I ran it again to see the test pass.
-I will have to run it again when I make a code change, to make sure tests that were passing are not failing and that the new code I added does what I expect.
+I ran ``python3 -m unittest`` to see the test fail, I ran ``python3 -m unittest`` again to see the test pass.
+I will have to run ``python3 -m unittest`` again when I make a code change, to make sure tests that were passing are not failing and that the new code I add does what I expect.

 This means I have to run ``python3 -m unittest`` for each part of the `Test Driven Development`_ cycle or any time there is a code change.
 I do not want to type ``python3 -m unittest`` again, it is better for a program to run the tests so `I do not repeat myself`_.